Ballot Monkeys

-Ballot Monkeys is a 2015 British comedy series which appeared on Channel 4 in the run up to the 2015 general election.
-The five-part series was set on campaign buses belonging to the Conservative Party, Labour Party, Liberal Democrats and UK Independence Party featuring groups of mid-level party campaign organisers as each embarks on their respective election campaign.
+Ballot Monkeys is a British comedy television series that appeared on Channel 4 in the run up to the 2015 general election.
+The five-part series was focused on various campaign buses belonging to the Conservative Party, Labour Party, Liberal Democrats, and UK Independence Party (UKIP) and groups of mid-level party campaign organisers as they embark on their respective election campaigns.

 The series was written by Andy Hamilton and Guy Jenkin.
 Episodes were written and produced within hours of transmission, allowing the characters to react to recent real-world events.

 Overview

 The series cuts between the Conservative, Labour, Liberal Democrat and UKIP buses.
-Apart from a brief phone call at the end of the last episode, these groups do not interact with each other.
-All scenes are shot inside or in the immediate vicinity of the campaign buses, and much of the humour comes from the candidates talking candidly in private about their party and campaign in ways that they would not do in public.
-In each party there are interpersonal conflicts between individuals.
+Apart from a brief phone call at the end of the last episode, the groups do not interact with each other.
+All scenes are shot inside or in the immediate vicinity of the campaign buses, and much of the humour comes from the candidates speaking candidly in private about their party and campaign in ways they would not in public.